-Format: 10-question matching quiz on material from the assigned textbook reading, by the schedule in the course outline.
-You must be present when the quiz is handed out at the beginning of class to take the quiz.
-You must provide a Scantron Quizzstrip form for each quiz.
-There will be no make-ups for absences or tardiness on the day of the quiz, regardless of the reason, but the two lowest scores (or absences) will not be counted.
+Format: 10-question multiple-choice quiz on material from the assigned textbook reading, by the schedule in the course outline.
+The quiz must be completed on Canvas no later than 10 minutes before class time on the due date.
+Late quizzes will receive 0 points.
+There will be no make-ups or retakes, regardless of the reason, but the two lowest scores will not be counted.